awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 The procedures in this tutorial for Amazon Relational Database Service \(Amazon RDS\) tasks assume that you are launching resources in a default [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\)\.
 All new accounts include a default VPC in each region\.
 If you don't have a default VPC, the procedures will vary\.
 See [Using Elastic Beanstalk with Amazon Relational Database Service](AWSHowTo.RDS.md) for instructions for EC2\-Classic and custom VPC platforms\.

-This tutorial uses Amazon Elastic File System, which is available only in certain AWS Regions\.
-For details, see [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem-region)\.
+The sample application uses Amazon EFS\.
+It only works in AWS Regions that support Amazon EFS\.
+To learn about supporting AWS Regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem-region) in the *Amazon Web Services General Reference*\.

 This tutorial was developed with WordPress version 4\.9\.5 and PHP 7\.0\.